-Reading from LCD registers
+Reading LCD registers

 The EXDUL module provides several writable and readable LCD registers.
-UserLCD1 and UserLCD2 correspond to the two lines when using UserMode LCD display.
-UserLCD1m and UserLCD2m are two 16-byte areas, which are stored directly in a non-volatile memory (FLASH) and are loaded into the registers UserLCD1m or UserLCD2m at module start.
-All of the registers are readable as whole 16-byte blocks only.
+UserLCD1 and UserLCD2 correspond to the two lines when using UserMode-LCD display.
+UserLCD1m and UserLCD2m are two 16-Byte spaces, which are stored directly in a non-volatile memory (FLASH) and are loaded into the registers UserLCD1m or UserLCD2m at module start.
+All of the registers are writable as a complete 16-byte block only.